zn8ae/Information-Content-Analyzer/README.md

 # Information-Content-Analyzer
 Information Content Analyzer build on Bing's search API

-##Current progress
+Input:

+original.txt file containing original queries in the form of 1 query string per line.

-Given an input.txt file containing queries in the form of 1 query string per line.
+cover.txt file containing original queries in the form of 1 query string per line.

-Generate output.txt file containing each queries search total results number.
+Output:

+oHits.txt, cHits.txt containing the hits.

+Rate containing the IC rate.

+The program will automatically keep the counting of API usage and switch APIkey.